-It was a strange feeling, in bed with the pupsters, covered in quilts, listening.
+It was a strange feeling, in bed with the pupsters, covered in quilts, listening to the violence of the wind.
 This house is cement, so it is strong.
 It has withstood Oklahoma winds since 1934.
 In some ways I wish I owned it.

-I feel safe inside, where it is warm, watching the debris and leaves scatter down the sidewalk.
-Knowing I only have to go out there today to drag the trash receptacle from the back to the front sidewalk.
+In the daytime, I feel safe inside where it is warm and cozy, watching the debris and leaves scatter down the sidewalk.
+Knowing I only have to go out there today to drag the trash receptacle from the back yard to the front sidewalk.

 On another note, do you know who this is?

 It is me at age 28.
 Seems a lifetime ago.
 The future was ripe with possibilities.

 When you are young, life lays ahead of you, a flag unfurled, and you just don’t realize then how much you should treasure the moments.
 The little things in life.

 Until you are young no more.
 And you are perhaps filled with regret.